Tensor Product Multiplicities via Upper Cluster Algebras: A List of some iARt Quivers

 \section{A List of some iARt Quivers}

 For $Q$ of type $B,C$ and $D$, we only draw the iARt quiver $\Delta_Q^2$ for $B_3,C_3$ and $D_5$ ($D_4$ is our running example).
 Reader should have no difficulty to draw the general ones.
-The cases of $E_7$ and $E_8$ are not hard, but they are too large to draw.
+The cases of $E_7$ and $E_8$ can be found in \cite{Ficra}.
 We label the vertices of $Q$ in the same way as the software LiE \cite{LiE} so that you can check things conveniently.

 $G_2$ $\iARtGtwo$